Colonel Reb: Mascot search

 In 2003, the administration–concerned about some members of the public who perceived a connection between the character and the Old South–removed Colonel Reb from the sidelines at Ole Miss athletic events as the official on-field mascot, though he was allowed at tailgates and other unofficial university functions.
 A contest was held in which fans were invited to design a replacement.
 The athletic department chose two finalists, Rebel Bruiser and Rowdy Rebel, and encouraged fans to vote on their favorite.
 The limited fan response, as well as ridicule from fans of rival schools, prompted the administration to cancel the poll.

 In 2010, the University announced it would establish a student committee to choose a new mascot for the school's teams.
 A website was then established by the committee in an effort to promote transparency throughout the process.
 After months of analyzing responses and feedback, including the final poll, the committee ultimately selected the Black Bear as the new on-field mascot and named it "Rebel".

 The Colonel Reb Foundation, a student group founded in support of reinstating Colonel Reb as the university's mascot, has sponsored the unofficial appearances of the mascot in The Grove on game day.
-The University has reclassified the Colonel Reb trademark as historical and still retains ownership of it.
+The University has reclassified the Colonel Reb trademark as historical.